jonaseickhoff/musiccast2mqtt/README.md

 You can add Username/Password for the connection to the MQTT broker to the MQTT URL param like e.g.
 `mqtt://user:pass@broker`.
 For a secure connection via TLS use `mqtts://` as URL scheme.

+### Topics

+All devices are published under your prefix topic.
+By default this is 'musiccast'.

 ### docker-compose.yml